Maximal dispersion of adaptive random walks

-The observable $C_n$ in Eq.\ \eqref{eq:Obs} plays a pivotal role in this manuscript.
-Indeed, up to boundary terms that do not influence our discussion and thanks to Eq.~\eqref{eq:URW}, we can rewrite $C_n = - \ln( \mathbb{P}(X_1,X_2,\cdots,X_n))/n$, i.e., as a function of the probability of the trajectory of an URW.
-Taking the long-time limit of the average over all paths of $C_n$ we get the so-called Kolmogorov--Sinai entropy production rate $h$~\cite{Cover66,Gomez-Gardenes2008,Sinatra2011}, i.e.,
+where $\rho = \{ \rho_i \} $ is the stationary distribution of \deletetext{the}URW $X$, in the long-time limit $n \rightarrow \infty$. } \deletetext{The observable $C_n$ in Eq.\ \eqref{eq:Obs} plays a pivotal role in this Letter.
+Indeed, up to boundary terms that do not influence our discussion and thanks to Eq.~\eqref{eq:URW}, we can rewrite $C_n = - \ln( \mathbb{P}(X_1,X_2,\cdots,X_n))/n$, i.e., as a function of the probability of the trajectory of \deletetext{an}URW. } \deletetext{T}taking the long-time limit of the average over all paths of $C_n$, we get the so-called Kolmogorov--Sinai entropy production rate $h_{U}$~\cite{Cover66,Gomez-Gardenes2008,Sinatra2011}, i.e., $h_U = \lim_{n \rightarrow \infty} \left\langle C_n \right\rangle$\newtexttwo{, interpreted as }the mean information generated per time step\newtexttwo{.
+For a generic ergodic random walk, it can be written as} \deletetext{